 Mesoamericans did not use wheels for transportation despite knowing the physics of rotary motion.
 The reason is their geographical landscape was made of jungles and rugged terrains which did not allow the use of wheels.

 They did not domesticate animals to pull loads on wheeled structures.
 Instead they carried their heavy loads on their backs through the mountains.

 Communication allowed early men to form communities, build trade structures and flourish.
 The ability to communicate imagined stories is one of the key differences between man and other animals.

 Animals can communicate only physical realities.
 Man, on the other hand, imagined things that do not exist like god, spirits, money etc., communicated with other tribes, which allowed him to build cultures and societies.

 Smoke signals, flag signals, horns, pigeon carriers were some of the earliest modes of communication used.

 While smoke signals were used by Native Americans, the Chinese used flags- for communication – in different colors each one conveying a specific message.

 Eventually, language became one of the finest inventions in the history of mankind, despite many believe that it is god-given.
 Adam, Eve and god spoke to one other.

 The earlier inventions prior to language did not suffice the requirements to express complex thoughts leading to the invention of languages.
-Interestingly, there is not just one language.
-There are several.
+Interestingly, there was not just one language.
+There were several.